renebitter/github_finder/README.md

 # Github-Finder

 This react project uses github api to search for github users, shows a list of users and a detail page of a single user with its "attributes".
-Class based components were used and later refactored with funcional components while using hooks.
+Class based components were used and later refactored with funcional components while using hooks and context.

 ## Available Scripts